aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-spreadsheet-to-json/_index.md

 linktitle: "Convert Spreadsheet to JSON"
 type: docs
 url: /convert-spreadsheet-to-json/
-keywords: "Aspose Cells Cloud, spreadsheet to JSON, API conversion, Excel JSON, cloud conversion, REST API"
+keywords: "Aspose Cells Cloud, Convert Spreadsheet to JSON, Excel to JSON API, Aspose.Cells Cloud API, REST API, spreadsheet conversion"
 description: "Learn how to convert local Excel files to JSON with Aspose.Cells Cloud API.
 Includes endpoint, parameters, sample code, and error handling for seamless integration."
 weight: 100
 ---

 The **ConvertSpreadsheetToJson** endpoint converts a spreadsheet stored on a local drive into a JSON file entirely on the Aspose.Cells Cloud server.
 By sending the spreadsheet as `multipart/form-data`, the service returns a JSON stream ready for download or further processing.
 This cloud‑native conversion eliminates the need to upload the file to storage first, reduces storage costs, and simplifies the workflow for applications that require spreadsheet data in JSON format for analytics, reporting, or data exchange.

+**Prerequisites**: You must have an Aspose Cloud account, a valid JWT access token, and the Aspose.Cells Cloud SDK or API key configured.

+**Background**: Converting spreadsheets to JSON is a common step when integrating Excel data with web services, NoSQL databases, or client‑side JavaScript applications.
+The Convert Spreadsheet to JSON API provides a fast, server‑side conversion without the need to store the original file.

 ## Convert Spreadsheet to JSON API